graphhopper/directions-api/geocoding.md

 }
 ```

-The JSON result contains the following properties (some properties can be missing for some results):
+The JSON result contains the following properties.
+Not all results necessarily contain all these properties, some may only contain a subset of these properties:

 JSON path/attribute | Description
 :-------------------|:------------
 hits                | The list of matching locations
 hits[0].point       | The position of the address (containing an object with `lat` and `lng` properties).
 hits[0].name        | The name of the entity.
 Can be a boundary, POI, address, etc
+hits[0].housenumber | The housenumber of the address
+hits[0].street      | The street of the address
 hits[0].city        | The city of the address
+hits[0].postcode    | The postcode of the address
+hits[0].state       | The state of the address
 hits[0].country     | The country of the address
-hits[0].street      | The street of the address
-hits[0].street      | The state of the address
 hits[0].osm_id      | The OSM ID of the entity
 hits[0].osm_key     | The OSM key of the entity
 hits[0].osm_value   | The OSM value of the entity